person cooking at a stove

 Close-up of a bitten Portuguese chicken burger with juicy grilled chicken, lettuce and sauce in a toasted sesame bun, held over a tray on a white timber surface.

-Can I make Portuguese chicken burgers ahead of time?
+Can I make these ahead of time?

-Are Portuguese chicken burgers spicy?
+Are the burgers spicy?

 Can I cook the chicken in the air fryer?

-More chicken recipes you’ll love
+More chicken recipes worth making

 • Crispy Chicken Schnitzel with Panko and Seeds